 The Cuba Project does not assume a single view about developments relating to Cuba.
 Rather, the events and publications of the Cuba Project bring together diverse sectors to explore complex realities.
 It aims to contribute to greater international understanding by promoting informed exchange in a pragmatic and constructive spirit and to advance cooperation in the identification and assessment of models, options, and policies.

-The Association welcomes scholars an
+The Association welcomes scholars and teachers

 The Association welcomes scholars and teachers at all educational levels, students, libraries, civic and governmental organizations, and all persons interested in ethnicity, ethnic groups, intergroup relations, and the cultural life of ethnic minorities.